"Moving in the Dark"

 "What would you do if I said no?"

 He shrugged.
 "I mean, if you don't want to stay, no one is gonna force you to.
-I'm just pretty sure Derek won't stay if you don't stay.
+It's just that Derek probably won't stay if you don't stay.
 And we kind of really need Derek right now."

 She knew the truth would win out eventually.
-He didn't really want her in the pack necessarily.
+He didn't want her in the pack necessarily.
 He wanted her brother.
 She was just the obligatory kid sister.
-That's all she'd ever been, as far as she could tell, and this time was no different.
-Internally she was kicking herself for getting her hopes up.
-For thinking that there was more to his invitation than just politics and power moves.
+That's all she'd ever been, as far as she could tell.
+This time was no different.
+Internally she kicked herself for getting her hopes up, for thinking there was more to his invitation than politics and power moves.

 "Figures," she said, pushing herself to her feet.
 "That just freaking figures."